BoD/android-kprefs/README.md

 - String
 - StringSet

+And they can be exposed as:
+- Raw type
+- `MutableLiveData`
+- `Flow`

 👉 If you pass a `default` value, the attribute type will be non nullable.<br>
 In the example above, `age` is `Int?` whereas `preferredColor` is `Int`.

-👉 Optionally pass a `key` parameter, which will be used to store the preference.
+👉 Optionally pass a `key` parameter, which will be used to store the preference (useful when migrating from already used preferences).
 By default the attribute name is used.

 ### 3/ Be a winner!
 Simply use your class like this: